LoganJFisher/TeXSend/README.md

 * [Chrome](https://chromewebstore.google.com/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag)
 * [Firefox](https://addons.mozilla.org/en-US/firefox/addon/violentmonkey/)
 * [Edge](https://microsoftedge.microsoft.com/addons/detail/violentmonkey/eeagobfjdenkkddmbclomhiblgggliao)
-* This userscript should also be compatible with all other browsers, including Safari, Opera, Explorer, etc.
+* This userscript should also be compatible with all other browsers, including Safari, Opera, etc.

 Once you have a browser script manager extension installed on your browser:
 * Click [this link](https://github.com/LoganJFisher/LaTeX-for-Gmail/blob/main/LaTeX-for-Gmail.user.js).